Chonghe-Jiang/Chonghe-Jiang.github.io/_pages/cv.md

 * Optimization
 * Financial Mathematics
 *	Other Interests
-  * Image processing and machine learning.
+  * Image processing and machine learning